spidasoftware/installer/README.md

 * -apachetag         docker apache tag to deploy (defaults to latest)
 * -username         dockerhub username (will prompt for username if argument is not passed)
 * -email            dockerhub email (will prompt for email if argument is not passed)
-* -serverroot       server root that you will navigate to view the application (ex: min.com or min.com:8443)
+* -serverroot       server root that you will navigate to view the application (ex: min.com)
 * -filesdir         files directory that spidamin files will be stored in (defaults to /apps/spidamin/files)
 * -dbpassword       database password
 * -mongopassword    mongodb password